vuejs/pinia/packages/docs/cookbook/testing.md

 ### Selective action stubbing

 Sometimes you may want to stub only specific actions while allowing others to execute normally.
-You can achieve this by passing an object with `include` or `exclude` arrays to the `stubActions` option:
+You can achieve this by passing an array of action names to the `stubActions` option:

 ```js
 // Only stub the 'increment' and 'reset' actions